mmanos/laravel-casset/README.md

 * Accept assets from Laravel package public directories. `"package::/js/file.js"`
 * Define dependencies for an asset.
 * Define global dependencies for all assets of the same file type.
+* Define an optional CDN for asset URLs.
+* Optionally defer processing/combining assets to a controller (useful when distributing page requests across multiple servers).

 Installation via Composer
 -------------------------

-Add this to you composer.json file, in the require object:
+Add this to your composer.json file, in the require object:

 ```javascript
 "mmanos/laravel-casset": "dev-master"